 Carl writes music as a discipline of justice-seeking and disruptive discipleship.
 He writes to engage people of faith and of no faith in deep questions and engaging stories that matter for the world.

 Recently Carl has focused his artistic efforts on projects to bring about good in the face of evil.
 The Abolitionist Hymnal is a collection of 19th Century freedom songs set to new tunes, and is a benefit for the Not For Sale Campaign to end human-trafficking today.
 Upcoming projects will explore violence done to friends by religious institutions and the beauty those same friends make regardless.
 Carl hopes that his artistic work will be this kind of catalyst for good everytime he sits down to write or perform.

-Carl listens to and is inspired by the guitar skills of Shane Barnard, the passion of Patti Griffin, the smart rock of Toad the Wet Sprocket, the funk of Stevie Wonder, the emotion of Chris Whitley, the words of Lyle Lovett, the sincerity of David Crowder, the drive of Pedro the Lion, the brashness of Steve Earle, the intentionality of Sufjan Stevens, the wildness of the Avett Brothers, the sound of Wilco, the spirituality of The Welcome Wagon, the melody of Sandra McCracken, and the ingenuity of Derek Webb.
+Carl listens to and is inspired by the images of Scott Erickson, the skills of Shane Barnard, the passion of Patti Griffin, the smarts of Toad the Wet Sprocket, the funk of Stevie Wonder, the emotion of Chris Whitley, the words of Lyle Lovett, the sincerity of David Crowder, the drive of Pedro the Lion, the brashness of Steve Earle, the intentionality of Sufjan Stevens, the wildness of the Avett Brothers, the sound of Wilco, the spirituality of The Welcome Wagon, the groove of Tinariwen, and the melody of Sandra McCracken.

 THE WESLEY PROJECT - ADVENT HYMNS 3, 2013